New England

 Donations

 While we have on hand a good starting collection of both Oxfordian and general authorship materials, basic Shakespeare texts and criticism, and Elizabethan/Jacobean history and biographies, new material is published continually and there is much older material which we would love to acquire.
-Therefore, in order for the library to be a dynamic organization in the New England region we will need ---like any good library--- to purchase books and to subscribe to journals and newsletters on an on-going basis (See Recent Acquisitions for a listing of what we have acquired in recent months).
+Therefore, in order for the library to be a dynamic organization in the New England region we will need ---like any good library--- to purchase books and to subscribe to journals and newsletters on an on-going basis.
 So, we welcome your donations of books, journals (or subscriptions to journals), or other related items.
-If you wish to help us financially, consider becoming a sustaining member for $100.00.
-See below for details, under "Membership."
+If you wish to help us financially, consider making a donation,

 We would also be most grateful for any in-kind (i.e. books or subscriptions) donations you may be able to give to help us build the Library.
 For more information, please contact librarian@shakespeareoxfordlibrary.org